ashkan-pirmani/ashkan-pirmani.github.io/_projects/3_project.md

 ---
 layout: page
-title: Predicting MS Progression with Personalized Federated Learning
+title: Predicting MS Progression with Personalized Federated Learning 🧠🌍
-description: How we used federated learning to make disability progression predictions in multiple sclerosis more accurate and secure.
+description:
-img: assets/img/fl_ms_progression.jpg
+img:
 importance: 4
 category: PhD
-giscus_comments: true
+giscus_comments: false
 ---

-# Predicting MS Progression with Personalized Federated Learning 🧠🌍

 What if we could predict how multiple sclerosis (MS) progresses for each patient while keeping their data safe and secure?
 That’s the vision behind our latest research.
 Using **personalized federated learning (PFL)**, we created smarter, more tailored predictions without ever moving sensitive patient data.
 Here’s how it all came together.